pandas-dev/pandas/doc/source/options.rst

 Frequently Used Options
 -----------------------
-The following is a walkthrough of the more frequently used display options.
+The following is a walk-through of the more frequently used display options.

 ``display.max_rows`` and ``display.max_columns`` sets the maximum number of rows and columns displayed when a frame is pretty-printed.
 Truncated